 Is a Cruise Ship a Boat or a Ship?

-There are many different rules that classify if a vessel is a boat or ship, there are exceptions however to each of these rules.
+Many different rules classify if a vessel is a boat or ship, there are exceptions however to each of these rules.

-One of my personal favorite explanations about the difference is the below:
+One of my favourite explanations about the difference says:

 “When your ship sinks, you get in the boat.